 Common dangers

 Manufacturers claim that glue boards are safe for use, but there are many safety concerns that don’t come on the label.
 In some cases, people will try to beat glue-trapped animals to death with a shovel or stick, as it is nearly impossible to safely or humanely euthanize them.
-While trapped animals are still alive, anyone handling the glue board risks being bitten by the them
+While trapped animals are still alive, anyone handling the glue board risks being bitten by them.

 Glue boards are also dangerous to household pets and other animals that aren’t the user’s intended target.
 If the board is small, a larger animal may be able to pull it off, though they will likely lose fur or skin.
 Smaller animals, however, have no means of escape.
 Larger glue boards can entrap medium-sized animals, including pets.
 Cats often require veterinary help and surgery to remove glue boards.